Cave Junction, Oregon: Economy

 Starting in the early 1850s, gold mining was the main source of income in the Illinois Valley.
 As gold mining dwindled in the 1860s and 1870s, the economy diversified into ranching, fishing, logging, tourism and agriculture.
 In the years after World War II, timber became an increasingly large part of the county's finances.
 There were 30 lumber mills operating in the valley after the war, but by the late 1980s the number had dwindled to just one.

-Because of President Roosevelt's creation of the Siskiyou National Forest, and the reversion of Oregon and California Railroad lands to federal government control, by 1937 the U.S. Forest Service and the Bureau of Land Management were in charge of 70% of the land in Josephine county, and a large part of the Illinois Valley.
+Because of President Roosevelt's creation of the Siskiyou National Forest, and the reversion of Oregon and California Railroad lands to federal government control, by 1937 the U.S. Forest Service and the Bureau of Land Management were in charge of 70% of the land in Josephine County, and a large part of the Illinois Valley.
 Because this decreased the county's potential tax base, the government shared money earned from timber sales with the county, and payments in lieu of taxes from the federal government became a large part of its tax base.
 In 1989, Josephine County received $16,756,000 in various federal payments; by 1999, the payments had fallen to $9.6 million.

 Because of these budget cutbacks, Southern Oregon has used tourism as a means of attracting small businesses and retirees.
 The movement of California retirees in particular has helped the economy grow.
 Although jobs have been created as a result, they are usually low-paying.
 Today the principal industries are tourism, timber and agriculture.
 Since about 1960, the community has evolved into a center for wine, retirement, tourism, and small businesses.
 In November 2007, Rough & Ready completed a $6 million biomass plant to replace their existing wood-fired boiler, as market forces have increased demand for dry timber.
 It finally closed in November, 2016.

 The Illinois Valley Community Development Organization (IVCDO), formed in 1994, has attracted notice for its work directed at improving the Illinois Valley economy.
 In 2006, Cave Junction was awarded the Great Strides Award by the Northwest Area Foundation for the IVCDO's efforts to reduce long-term poverty.
 In 2004, the IVCDO began a partnership with the National Park Service that resulted in the assumption of 40 seasonal and year-around jobs managing the Oregon Caves Chateau.
 The project uses local produce, food products and wine at the Chateau, and the proceeds are directed back into the local community.
+However, the Oregon Caves Chateau has been closed since 2018.

 Culture

 Cave Junction has a number of points of interest, including a museum, a zoo, and a resort consisting of treehouses.
 It also has a number of historic sites, many related to gold mining, as well as an Oregon state park and a national monument and preserve, all located in the greater Cave Junction area.
-A newspaper and one radio station.
+Cave Junction has one newspaper and one radio station.